RobSimons1/ocean-dictionary/README.md

 *	**Footer**
     * The Footer links of `Home`, `Browse Words`, `New Word` and `Manage Categories` have all been extensively tested to redirect the user to the relevant page.
-    * the `More Links` button is where links to external pages will be placed (e.g. Facebook, Twitter etc.) (See Issues List).
+    * the `More Links` button is where links to external pages will be placed (e.g. Facebook, Twitter etc.) (See Issues List #4).

 *	**Main base.html section**
     * The Individual alphabetical letters are situated below the NavBar, but still appear on every page of the web-app.
 Each letter has been tested numerous times to ensure that the functionality is correct and brings up all words begininng with the relevant letter, regardless of whether the word stored in the database begins with an upper or lower case character.
     * A flashed message appears `This item aleady exists in the database` when a user inputs a word or category that is already in the database.
-This has been tested and works provided that spelling and capitalisation of letters matches exactly what is all ready in the database (See Issues List).
+This has been tested and works provided that spelling and capitalisation of letters matches exactly what is all ready in the database (See Issues List #5).

 *	**Homepage Main Section**
     * Basic Card Links on the home page of `WORDS`, `NEW WORD` and `CATEGORIES` have been extensively tested to take the user to the relevant page.